 If you try to keep track of them in a spreadsheet, you will spend more time recording the details of each bet than you do placing the bet!
 Alternatively, you could decide to not track your bets, but then you have no real measure of whether you are making money or not.

-A good value betting software should log your bets once they have been placed, record the outcome (win/loss) once the match is complete, and provide graphs and statistics of your ongoing performance.
+A good tool should log your bets once they have been placed, record the outcome (win/loss) once the match is complete, and provide graphs and statistics of your ongoing performance.

 What is the Best Value Betting Software?

-Now that we know what we should be looking for when choosing value betting software, let’s compare the best ones out there.
+Now that we know what we should be looking for when choosing a value betting program, let’s compare the best ones out there.